Second International Conference

 Sponsorship Programme

-A Sponsorship Program to support the participation of State representatives at the Second International Conference of the EWIPA Declaration will be available for countries qualifying as Least Developed Countries (LDC) as well as Small Island Developing States (SID) as per the Official Development Assistance (ODA) and African States.
+A Sponsorship Program to support the participation of State representatives at the Second International Conference of the EWIPA Declaration will be available for countries qualifying as Least Developed Countries (LDC) as well as Small Island Developing States (SIDS) as per the Official Development Assistance (ODA) and African States.

 The Sponsorship Program is administered by UNODA with financial contributions of the Republic of Ireland and Norway.